MailTape/MailTape-v1/_posts/2021-10-17-Ecran-Total.md

 # MailTape's selection

 ## Écran Total - Finie la fête
 ImaCrea: **"**Such an instant crush.
 Irresistible groove.
 Simple ondulating drum accompagnied by a hazy trumpet in the back... and such an hypnotizing voice !
 That's the track which got me into Écran Total.
 Then I listened to their album, _[Schaerbeek Love](https://ecrantotalmusique.bandcamp.com/album/schaerbeek-love)_, in loop so many times.
 Particulary perfect on a train trip I found.
-Takes you from vibrant to mellow places, a soft and colorful introspective experience that feels likes a honey bath (if that exists ?!).**"**
+Takes you from vibrant to mellow places while being always groovy, a soft and colorful introspective experience you can bring with you on the dancefloor.**"**

 ## Юлия Накарякова - Здравствуй
-ImaCrea: **"**xx**"**
+ImaCrea: **"**I can't really remember how I found out about Iuliia Nakariakova but I can clearly remember the sun rays full of happiness and hope coming to my heart from the speakers the first time I listened to her.**"**

 ## Yellow Magic Orchectra - Rydeen
 ImaCrea: **"**xx**"**